ia/femtocom/README.md

 # femtocom

-`femtocom` is a simple shell-based wrapper for `picocom` terminal emulator app.
+`femtocom` is a simple shell-based wrapper-like scripting app for `picocom` terminal emulator app.

 ## Prerequirements